 Wool also protects the horse in the ability to absorb shock while being rode.
 When a rider is in a trot or canter, a wool felt saddle pad will cushion the horse against the bounce of a rider’s movements back into the saddle seat.

 Quality of wool is highly important when looking at wool pads.
 Many cheap saddle pads are made of a lower grade felt which can have synthetic fillers and lack proper cleaning of the felt.
 Look for F10 or F11 which is a standard for best quality in wool felt.
+Most high quality felt will be a grey colour or a cream in the merino wool pads.